 In 1972, an annual swim of 100 yards was established to honour Peter as part of the Polar Bear Swim.

 Various members of the Pantages family, including Pete's children and grandchildren, have continued to participate in the annual chilly plunge.
 On January 1, 2016, you would have seen Pantages' granddaughter Lisa participating, wearing her grandfather's wool swim suit, to boot.
-She's set to do her 58th Polar Bear Swim with hundreds of others on Jan.
-1, 2020.
+She's set to do her 59h Polar Bear Swim - err, Dip - from her own backyard.

 This article originally appeared on V.I.A. on Dec 27, 2017, and has since been updated with new information.